Become a fan

 I print completely by hand and use high quality artists inks to ensure your prints have vibrant lightfast colours.
 The inks are mixed on a perspex square and then rolled onto the lino block with an ink roller (brayer).
 A sheet of paper is then lined up carefully and placed on top, and I gently but firmly rub the paper onto the lino to transfer the image onto the paper.
 This process is repeated for every colour in a print, as each colour has to be carved out of a separate lino block and carefully lined up with the layer before, with drying time in between.

 Finished prints are hung up on a drying line, with each one clipped onto the line with a tiny clothes peg.
 I find the tiny clothes pegs really adorable so this part always makes me happy.
-When they're dry (which can take a very long time with oil based inks!)
-I examine each print to check quality and those that pass the test are signed and numbered.
+When they're dry (which can take a very long time with oil based inks) I examine each print to check quality and those that pass the test are signed (and if limited edition, numbered).